 A good practice to approach an agile transition is to establish an Agile Transition Team.
 To get there, management buy-in is needed.
 So, one team created a Business Canvas for Agile Transition Teams, to help with the needed management communication, looking at the full range of value propositions, economic benefits, the economic logic and investments as well as the needed ingredients, parties to be involved and channels.

 A second long-running topic studied, how the ideas and approaches of Sociocracy Pieter presented, could deliver us additional options to influence the leadership model of an organization.
 We found several examples from our daily work where an understanding of the structures and details of the decision making system in place helped to explain what was wrong.
 We also found that both the thinking model and the solutions of Sociocracy may have helped to explain the suggested Agile solution to managers, who have not yet embarked onto Agile ideas.
 Look forward to the white paper on this to be published probably end of Q1-2016.

-When companies as different as SAP, Intel, Cisco, Ericsson, and Spotify compare their approaches to innovation management, the results are often applicable way beyond these specific organizations - we spotted commonalities with respect to iterative & incremental, prototype-driven, and fast-looped approaches with some variations driving us quickly into agreement to publish about shared patterns on “Agile Innovation Management” during 2016.
+When companies as different as SAP, Intel, Cisco, Ericsson, and Spotify compare their approaches to innovation management, the results are often applicable way beyond these specific organizations – we spotted commonalities with respect to iterative & incremental, prototype-driven, and fast-looped approaches with some variations driving us quickly into an agreement to publish about shared patterns on “Agile Innovation Management” during 2016.
 We will focus on showing that silo-driven individual initiatives are somewhat state-of-the-past.
-A better approach is systems-thinking for innovation-approaches.
-With that you can simultaneously deliver towards effectiveness, efficiency, and end-user satisfaction leveraging UX-engineering practices while incorporating Lean & Agile thinking.
+A better approach is systems thinking for innovation approaches.
+With that, you can simultaneously deliver effectiveness, efficiency, and end-user satisfaction by leveraging UX-engineering practices while incorporating Lean & Agile thinking.